Cub Scout Pack 1882

 How are the Cub Scouts organized?

 Our main unit is called the Pack.
-There are currently about 50 boys in the Pack.
-The Pack consists of smaller units called Dens, which typically contain 5-8 boys.
-Dens are organized by age: Tiger Dens for first graders, Wolf Dens for second graders, Bear Dens for third graders, and Webelos Dens for fourth and fifth graders.
+There are currently about 50 boys and girls in the Pack.
+The Pack consists of smaller units called Dens, which typically contain 5-8 members (boys and girls will be in separate Dens).
+Dens are organized by age: Lion Dens for kindergarten, Tiger Dens for first graders, Wolf Dens for second graders, Bear Dens for third graders, and Webelos Dens for fourth and fifth graders.
 During fifth grade, or when a boy turns 11, he moves from Cub Scouts into Boy Scouts.

 Our Pack 1882's chartering organization is the Congregation Beth El, Sugar Land.
 Pack 1882 is part of a larger organization called the Thunder Wolf District, which is part of the Sam Houston Area Council (SHAC), which in turn is part of the national organization called Boy Scouts of America (BSA).

 Why should I join Pack 1882?

 - We have over 50 boys and girls, and 12 experienced adult leaders providing us with a great Volunteer to Scout ratio

 - We have been around for over 15 years and have a well developed program

 - Scouts who start with Pack 1882 have a high retention rate and stay in scouting after they cross-over to Boy Scout Troops

 - We primarily consists of boys and girls from Commonwealth Elementary, but we welcome any family who wishes to join regardless the school their child attends